isharacomix/8bitmooc/README.md

 A MOOC is a Massively Open Online Course, a course open to anyone in the world for free to take, learn, interact, and enjoy.
-The most popular MOOCs right now are those offered by folks like Coursera, EdX, and Udacity, but there's no reason why we can't make our own MOOC right here in Github!
+The most popular MOOCs right now are those offered by folks like Coursera, EdX, and Udacity, but there's no reason why we can't make our own MOOC right here in Github!!

 That's exactly what I'm doing.
 Wanna help?